fauzislami/vagrant-k8s-single-cluster/README.md

 # vagrant-k8s-single-cluster
-Build up a single kubernetes cluster with vagrant ( 1 master and 3 workers ) in VirtualBox.
+In this lab i build up a single kubernetes cluster with vagrant ( 1 master and 3 workers ) in VirtualBox.

 # How to use